lzyzlzy/ALBLOG/README.md

 # ALBLOG
-A blogging system developed by asp.net core
+A blog system developed by asp.net core